vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 #### Creating custom identity store
 Creating custom identity store is done by implementing `hr.yeti.rudimentary.security.spi.IdentityStore` interface.
-For now only one provider is allowed and it can be registered in `src/main/resources/META-INF/services/hr.yeti.rudimentary.security.spi.IdentityStore` file.
+For now only one provider is allowed and it can be registered in *src/main/resources/META-INF/services/hr.yeti.rudimentary.security.spi.IdentityStore* file.
 Federated identity store will be added in the future.

 **Hint** - take a look at how `EmbeddedIdentityStore` is implemented.

-#### IdentityStoreDetails
+#### IdentityDetails
+This is used when you wish to add custom details about authenticated user, primarily when overrding `IdentityStore#getIdentity` method.
+This is not a mandatory SPI and is more of a declarative way of providing user details.
+For now only one provider is allowed and it can be registered in *src/main/resources/META-INF/services/hr.yeti.rudimentary.security.spi.IdentityDetails* file.